Eutrombicula alfreddugesi

-Trombicula alfreddugesi, also called Eutrombicula alfreddugesi, is a species in the genus Trombicula.
-(Eutrombicula is a subgenus of mites in Trombicula of the family Trombiculidae.)
+Eutrombicula alfreddugesi is a species in the genus Eutrombicula.

 It is the common chigger species of the United States, also sometimes called the harvest mite.
 Chiggers are the parasitic larval stages of these free-living mites.
 They are rarely seen in the dry Western states because the species prefers humid climates.
 They are commonly found in undergrowth and grassy brush areas; the larvae host on animals (e.g. reptiles, birds, and wild and domestic mammals), causing welts that can turn into dermatitis.